FlashForth is a standalone native Forth operating system

 To activate the interrupt you store the interrupt word xt into the interrupt vector.
 For PIC18 the interrupt vector is always zero for high priority interrupt handling.
 The PIC18 low priority interrupts are not supported by FlashForth.

 ' irq_init is turnkey

-The above example is a simple example.
-To use individual interrupt sources the interrupt enable bits and flag bits must be used.
+The above example is a simple one for PIC18.
+To use individual interrupt sources the interrupt enable bits and flag bits for each interrupt source must be used.

 See servo.txt for an example for a complete servo control routine that uses a timer and interrupts to control 4 servo channels.